yoshizow/global-pygments-plugin/README.md

 This software can also use Exuberant Ctags for collecting definition tags as well as symbol tags which are collected with Pygments.

-**Note**: global-pygments-plugin is now bundled with GLOBAL-6.3.2 or later.
-Please use the bundled version in normal case.

 ## Prerequisites